The goal of this page is to build an intuition for the primitives in Honcho and how they fit together

 differently and update different representations.

-Facts derived here are used in the Dialectic chat endpoint to generate context-aware responses that can correctly reference both concrete facts extracted from messages and social insights deduced from facts, tone, and opinion.
+Facts derived here are used in the Dialectic chat endpoint to generate

 Deriver tasks are processed in parallel, but tasks affecting the same peer representation will always be processed serially in order of message creation, so as to properly understand their cumulative effect.

+Peer representations are more of an abstract concept, as they are made up of various pieces of data stored throughout Honcho.
+There are however multiple types of representations that Honcho can produce.
 Honcho handles both local and global representations of Peers, where local representations are specific to a single Peer’s view of another Peer, while Global Representations are based on any message ever produced by a Peer.

 endpoint along with recent messages, allowing developers to